 Introduction

 Economic integration is a well-defined subject in the literature.
-As predicted in international trade theory, first and foremost, you trade with your neighbors, and according to empirical findings, proximity is the main engine for trade between two economic entities (Combes, Mayer and Thisse 2008).
-Balassa (1961) describes economic integration as a process that occurs between countries/territories in the same geographical area that allows the removal of barriers to the movement of goods, services and capital, in order to promote economic welfare and prosperity.
+As predicted in international trade theory, one trades first and primarily with one’s neighbors and, from empirical findings, we also learn that proximity is the main engine for trade between two economic entities (Combes, Mayer, and Thisse 2008).
+Balassa (1961) describes economic integration as a process that occurs between countries or territories in the same geographical area that facilitates the removal of barriers to the movement of goods, services, and capital in order to promote economic welfare and prosperity.

-Rivera and Romer (1991) argue that in a world with two developed economies, economic integration can cause a steady increase in global growth.
-Starting from the position of isolation, closer integration can be achieved by increasing trade in goods or by increasing the flow of ideas.
-However, if the economies have different endowments or technologies, it will induce allocation effects that shift resources between the two sectors in each country.
+Rivera and Romer (1991) argue that in a world with two leading developed economies, economic integration can cause a steady increase in global growth.
+Starting from a position of isolation, closer integration can be achieved by increasing trade in goods or by increasing the flow of ideas.
+However, differences in endowments or technologies of the economies will induce allocation effects that shift resources between the two sectors in each country.

-At the international level Rodrik (2000) discuss the process of internationalization.
-In a long-term perspective, international economic integration has still a long way to go.
-The process will continue as technological progress will both foster economic integration and remove some of the traditional obstacles.
-Second, it is hard to envisage that a substantial part of the world’s population will want to give up the material benefits that an increasingly integrated world market can deliver.
-Third, hard-won citizenship rights are also unlikely to be given up easily, keeping pressure on politicians to remain accountable to the wishes of their electorate.
+At the international level, Rodrik (2000) discusses the process of internationalization, seeing significant room for growth in international economic integration in the long term, as technological progress will both foster integration and remove some of the traditional obstacles to economic integration.
+It is also hard to envisage that a substantial part of the world’s population will want to relinquish the material benefits that an increasingly integrated world market can deliver.
+Hard-won citizenship rights are also unlikely to be given up easily, keeping pressure on politicians to remain accountable to the wishes of their electorate.